Ficool

 Then he blinked, sat back, and folded his hands in his lap.
 Steady.
 Measured.

-"Tell me again," he said softly, "how you'd argue the Ministry's role in the 1752 Goblin Accord.
-As if you weren't trying to win points—but trying to win truth."
+"Tell me again," he said softly, "how you would argue the Ministry's role in the 1752 Goblin Accord.
+As if you were not trying to win points but trying to win truth."

 She grinned, fierce and ready, already scribbling something on the back of her notes.

-And he watched her—knowing full well it would break him in the end.
+And he watched her, knowing full well it would break him eventually.

 But for now, he allowed himself this: one last hour.